Ordinances, Violations, & Complaints

 ✓ Violations are civil infractions which include fines, property tax liens, and other legal remedies.

-✓ Certain violations can influence the property owner insurance company willingness to pay if an incident occurs, such as, setting off illegal fireworks.
+✓ Certain violations can influence the property owner’s insurance company willingness to pay.
+This happens if an incident occurs, like setting off illegal fireworks.

 Cemeteries

-Off Road Vehicle (OVR) & All Terrain Vehicle (ATV) Use
+Off Road Vehicle (ORV) & All Terrain Vehicle (ATV) Use

-Per Township Ordinance, the following roads are ONLY available for Off Road Vehicles (ORV) and All Terrain Vehicles (ATV).
-Serva Road and Middle Village Road, open to Larks Lake Road, Larks Lake Road open from Serva Road to Robinson Road, Robinson Road to Pleasantview Road then south one mile to Tower Road, Tower Road to N. Ayr Road.
+Per Township Ordinance, the next roads are ONLY available for Off Road Vehicles (ORV) and All Terrain Vehicles (ATV).
+Serva Road and Middle Village Road lead to Larks Lake Road.
+Larks Lake Road is open from Serva Road to Robinson Road.
+Robinson Road extends to Pleasant View Road, then goes south one mile to Tower Road.
+Tower Road connects to N. Ayr Road.

-✓ Drivers and riders should consult the The Michigan Department of Natural Resources website for licensing, rules, and regulations .
+✓ Drivers and riders should consult the The Michigan Department of Natural Resources website.
+They should look for information on licensing, rules, and regulations.

 ✓ Reckless defacing and damage to private and community property have regularly occurred requiring thousands of dollars in repairs.
 Criminal behaviors include trespassing, littering, reckless driving, impaired driving, and speeding.